 Tuesday, September 6

-Ballot Initiatives and Housing
+Ballot measures and Housing

 Ballot initiatives are powerful mechanisms to secure tenant protections and significant investments in housing programs at the state and local level.
 Bringing issues directly to the voters can be an expensive and complex undertaking, but often produces transformative results.
 This session will discuss how to get housing on the ballot and carry out a successful ballot initiative campaign.